 is the classic momentum that is associated with the partial differential operator

-The potential energy is usually a function of the coordinates, and it is associated (in our case) with operator
+The potential energy is usually a function of the coordinates and is associated (in our case) with operator

 This differential equation can be solved analytically for different types of potentials.
 A simple classical example is a particle in a one-dimension box within infinitely repulsive barriers.

-In this case, the value of is equal zero for and infinite in the walls.
+In this case, the value of equals zero for and infinite in the walls.
 The wave function beyond the walls of the box is null.
 The wave function and energies of the particle inside the box are obtained by the solution of SE with

-reported in the central part of the Figure 1.
+reported in the central part of Figure 1.

 Derivation of the wavefunction